Beaches, parks and recreation centers abound on The Beaches of Fort Myers & Sanibel

 Bowman’s Beach (239) 472-6397

 Gulf-side on Bowman’s Beach Road on Sanibel Island, Bowman’s Beach is a county-owned and operated beach and picnic area.
-Parking fee of $4 per hour.
+Parking is available at a hourly fee.

 Sanibel Lighthouse 1 Periwinkle Way (239) 472-6397

 Located on Sanibel Island’s southern tip, view the picturesque 100-plus-year-old lighthouse while enjoying a picnic, strolling on the beach or fishing from the pier.
-Parking available, $4 per hour (multi-space machine).
+Parking is available at a hourly fee.

 Turner Beach (239) 472-6397

 Situated between Sanibel & Captiva islands, this beautiful beach is prime shelling territory and an excellent vantage point for West Coast sunsets.
-Parking is limited, $4 per hour.
+Limited parking is available at a hourly fee.
 Level ground handicapped parking; no handicapped restrooms available.

 Gulfside Park (239) 472-6397

 Located off Casa Ybel Road on Sanibel Island, this beach offers swimming, picnicking and restrooms.
-Parking available, $4 per hour (multi-space machine).
+Parking is available at a hourly fee.

 Blind Pass (239) 472-6397

-Located off Sanibel-Captiva Road on the West end of Island, this city owned and maintained beach offers the perfect shelling experience.
-Parking is limited, $4 per hour.
+Located off Sanibel-Captiva Road on the West end of Sanibel Island, this city owned and maintained beach offers the perfect shelling experience.
+Limited parking is available at a hourly fee.

 Lovers Key State Park 8700 Estero Blvd.
 (239) 765-7788